 When home health services covered by Medicare or your insurance company are not enough, you or your family may benefit from our private duty services.
 We can provide nurse and aide services to supplement the care you are receiving to speed your recovery or simply give your family a break.
 Our services include: RN and LVN Visits Case Management, Home Health Aides, Private Duty...

 Many patients who have had surgery are not prepared to care for themselves following discharge from the hospital or outpatient surgery center.
 Imagine if you or your family did not have to go through the recovery process alone.
-Uptown Homecare provides professional surgery recovery services, customized to your indidivual needs.
+Uptown Homecare provides professional surgery recovery services, customized to your individual needs.
 Managed by an RN, our personalized service ensures that you...